MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 ## Input & Output

-The input is a simple image with hand in it.
+The input is a simple binary image with a hand in it.
 The output is the predicted emoji corresponding to the hand gesture.

 <figure class="third">
 	<img src="/assets/img/emojinator/1_input.png">